Read time: 4 Minutes

 Subscription licensing also makes migrating all your sites to Sitecore much easier.
 Your team can quickly and easily spin up new instances of Sitecore to accommodate a steady ongoing increase in traffic, without having to contact your Sitecore sales rep.

-In review, Sitecore subscription licensing provides these unique benefits:
+To recap, Sitecore subscription licensing provides these unique benefits:

 Instant and effortless scalability